gongitsune/midi-pwm/README.md

 Don't forget to run the pigpiod.
 Make sure pigpiod runs at boot time if needed.

+Use the hardware pwm on the raspberrypi.
+The pins used are gpio 12, 13.

 # License
 "midi-pwm" is under [MIT license](https://en.wikipedia.org/wiki/MIT_License).